LesHall/file_browser/README.md

 Tue Jul 12 2002, 5:00 pm CST

 p.s.
 This is a Processing file set.
-You can download Processing from www.Procesing.org and put the files in a directory (folder) of the same name (file_browser_15) so Processing knows what to do with the files, that is just how Processing works.
+You can download Processing from www.Procesing.org and put the files in a directory (folder) of the same name (file_browser) so Processing knows what to do with the files, that is just how Processing works.
 Good luck!